 Meanwhile, the other path along the Opaeka’a Stream went through state land that was leased to a private company so it would be considered trespassing to go this route.

 We learned about this route from a friendly kama’aina at the Kamokila Hawaiian Village.

 So admittedly, it was word-of-mouth and something we weren’t in a position to substantiate.

-Opaekaa Falls resides in Wailua River State Park.
+Opaekaa Falls resides in Wailua River State Park in the island of Kauai, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From downtown Kapa’a, head south on Hwy 56 for about a mile.
 Just before the Wailua River Bridge, turn right (heading west or inland) onto Hwy 580 (Kuamo’o Road).
 Watch for the Opaekaa Falls sign at the junction of Hwy 580 and 56.
 The signed car park for the ‘Opaeka’a Falls Lookout is a little over a mile from the junction.